BrunoZuffo/Dangerous-Driving-Game--Assembly/README.md

 # 🏎️ Dangerous Driving Game

-**Linguagem:** Assembly
+**Language:** Assembly
-**Plataforma:** Emulador de CPU do ICMC
+**Platform:** ICMC's CPU Emulator
-**Disciplina:** Organização e Arquitetura de Computadores - USP São Carlos
+**Course:** Computer Organization and Architecture - USP São Carlos

 ---

-## 📋 O que é?
+## 📋 What is it?

-O **Dangerous Driving Game** é um jogo desenvolvido em Assembly para a disciplina de Organização e Arquitetura de Computadores da Universidade de São Paulo (USP), campus de São Carlos.

-O objetivo do jogo é desviar de carros que aparecem na tela e alcançar o maior score possível.

-🎥 Você pode assistir ao vídeo completo do jogo [clicando aqui](https://www.youtube.com/watch?v=Up0-HBPKRHM).
+**Dangerous Driving Game** is an obstacle-avoidance game developed in Assembly language for the *Computer Organization and Architecture* course at the University of São Paulo (USP), São Carlos campus.

+The goal of the game is to dodge cars that appear on the screen and reach the highest score possible.

+🎥 You can watch the full gameplay video (in Portuguese) [here](https://www.youtube.com/watch?v=Up0-HBPKRHM).

+> ⚠️ Note: Due to possible future updates to the online emulator, the game's refresh rate may be inconsistent compared to when it was originally developed.

 ---

-## 🖼️ Fotos do Jogo
+## 🖼️ Screenshots

-Você pode visualizar algumas fotos do jogo abaixo:
+Check out some screenshots of the game below:

 <img src="https://i.imgur.com/inf2Nst.png" width="400" />
 <img src="https://i.imgur.com/H9psuCe.png" width="400" />